umit-iace/tool-pywisp/docs/guide/index.rst

 ----------

 It is possible to have different visualizers registered.
 They can be selected in GUI at runtime.
 Currently only visualizers based on matplotlib are available.
-For the implementation the base class `py:MplVisualizer` must be derived and the method `update` should be implemented.
+For the implementation the base class :class:`~pywisp.visualization.MplVisualizer` must be derived and the method `update` should be implemented.

 For detailed information see the example section.